mitmedialab/SAR-opal-base/README.md

 ## Configuration

-The gaem uses configuration options listed in the websocket\_config file.
+The game uses configuration options listed in the opal\_config file.
 There is an example file located in Assets/Resources/.

 ### On OS X

-When running the game on OS X from the Unity editor, the game will check for "Assets/Resources/websocket\_config.txt".
+When running the game on OS X from the Unity editor, the game will check for "Assets/Resources/opal\_config.txt".

 ### On Android

-When running the game on Android (e.g., on a tablet), the game will first check for "mnt/sdcard/edu.mit.media.prg.sar.opal.base/websocket\_config.txt".
+When running the game on Android (e.g., on a tablet), the game will first check for "mnt/sdcard/edu.mit.media.prg.sar.opal.base/opal\_config.txt".
 This is
     because once the game is packaged up for Android, you can't change stuff in the package, so we needed a location for the config file that could be easily edited after the game is installed.
-If that file doesn't exist, or connecting fails with the values listed in that file, the game will try the file packaged in "Assets/Resources/websocket\_config.txt".
+If that file doesn't exist, or connecting fails with the values listed in that file, the game will try the file packaged in "Assets/Resources/opal\_config.txt".

 ### Configuration options